ChristianLisle/COM-S-327/DEVELOPERS.md

 #### [`ca.h`](ca.h)

-This is the header file which defines all functions contained in `ca.c` file, so they are readily accessable to files such as `main.c`.
+This is the header file which defines cellular automata structures and all functions contained in `ca.c` file, so they are readily accessable to files such as `main.c`.

 #### [`ca.c`](ca.c)